Effective Date: 27 July 2023

 If you are not satisfied with our handling of your request, refer to How to make a complaint section for information on how to lodge a complaint.

-We reserve the right to verify your identity before any request relating to your personal information is processed by us.
+We reserve the right to verify your identity before any request relating to your Personal Data is processed by us.

-If we use automated processing of your personal information to give you feedback on your use of the Services and improve the management of your chronic condition, we will do so for information purposes only and not to make any decisions which could produce a legal effect or significantly affect you.
+If we use automated processing of your Personal Data to give you feedback on your use of the Services and improve the management of your chronic condition, we will do so for information purposes only and not to make any decisions which could produce a legal effect or significantly affect you.

 Minors are permitted to use the Services only with the prior consent of a parent or guardian.
-We do not knowingly collect any information from minors unless we, or the controller we process the personal information for, have received verifiable consent from a parent or legal guardian.
-If we become aware that a user is a minor and has provided personal information without the consent of a parent or legal guardian, we will delete such information as required by law.
+We do not knowingly collect any information from minors unless we, or the controller we process the Personal Data for, have received verifiable consent from a parent or legal guardian.
+If we become aware that a user is a minor and has provided Personal Data without the consent of a parent or legal guardian, we will delete such information as required by law.
 If you know of a minor user whose information may have been collected without consent from a parent or legal guardian, please email us at firstname.lastname@example.org.

 By using our sites and apps, you agree to us storing and accessing cookies and similar technologies on your device.